 “There have been models of bombardment through time showing that ice starts to concentrate with depth,” Deutsch said.
 “So if you have a surface layer that’s old, you’d expect more underneath.”

-While the majority of ice was in the ancient craters, the researchers also found evidence for ice in smaller craters that, judging by their sharp, well-defined features, appear to be quite fresh.
+While the majority of ice was in the ancient craters, the researchers also found evidence of ice in smaller craters that, judging by their sharp, well-defined features, appear to be quite fresh.
 That suggests that some of the deposits on the south pole got there relatively recently.

 “That was a surprise,” Deutsch said.
 “There hadn’t really been any observations of ice in younger cold traps before.”